ByronMayne/SourceGenerator.Foundations/README.md

 # How it works

 SourceGenerator.Foundations is a source generator for source generators.
 It embed addtional code to provide all the features above.
-W